chloecorfmat/algorithm-training/README.md

-# Training - Entraînement à l'algorithmie
+# Algorithm training

-Ce repository me permet de garder une trace de mes entraînements à l'algorithmie.
+This repository allows me to keep track of my algorithm training.

-## Liens utiles
+## Useful links

-Pour ces entraînements, j'utilise actuellement le site [LeetCode](https://leetcode.com/).
+I use the following website [LeetCode](https://leetcode.com/).

 ## Authors